wyenox/image_viewer/Appendix/Moly Kit Integration/README.md

 >
 > If you don't have an OpenAI key, you can technically use any local
 > model for step 1.
 For step 2 you will need a model with vision support.
-> These kind of models may be accessible by using something like Ollama.
+> These kinds of models may be accessible by using something like Ollama.
 >
 > However, if you are going to do step 3, you will need an OpenAI compatible
 > image generation endpoint.
-That's tricker to mimic locally.
+That's trickier to mimic locally.

-## Enviroment variables
+## Environment variables

-You will eventually need to configure the following enviroment variables.
+You will eventually need to configure the following environment variables.

 ```shell
 export API_URL="https://api.openai.com/v1" # Or compatible